Senior High Full-Time Program

 - You are also required to provide a telephone number for your Alberta residence.

-- Students must return all required textbooks and materials within one month from the end of the school year (or by July 31); otherwise, they will be invoiced the cost.
+Return all required textbooks and materials within one month from the end of the school year (or by July 31); otherwise, they be invoiced for the cost.

 If a student turns 20 years old during the school year, they must complete all VVS coursework and exams by August 15, 2020.
 They can register for courses as a part-time student until June 30 of the school year.